lynxor/juk/README.md

 > python game.py /path/to/bot1 /path/to/bot2

-For interactive mode(player A):
+For interactive mode(player A): (#use --interactiveB for player B)

-> python2 game.py /path/.. /path2/ --interactiveA #use --interactiveB for player B
+> python2 game.py /path/.. /path2/ --interactiveA

 For windows: